 These analytics capabilities typically integrate with learning management systems.
 For example, quiz results can often be transferred to the LMS gradebook, video viewing statistics and completion data can be shared with the LMS via SCORM, and if the video CMS offers public APIs, they can be used to programmatically integrate video reporting with even more systems.

-Why Do You Need A Video CMS For Employee Training?
+Why Do You Need A Video CMS For Training Remote Employees?

 A video CMS is built to specifically solve each of the top challenges of training with video, enabling trainers and content creators to focus on developing employees using today’s most effective tactics — not managing files and technical systems.